Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 What the sauna is not doing

-It's not detoxifying you.
-Your liver and kidneys don't need help.
-Heavy-metal sweat clearance studies that get quoted on TikTok measure micrograms in volumes the kidney cleared by lunch.
+It is not detoxifying you.
+Your liver and kidneys do not need help.
+The heavy-metal sweat-clearance studies that get quoted measure micrograms in volumes the kidney cleared by lunch.

-It's not burning meaningful calories.
-Two hundred.
-Maybe.
-Most of the scale drop is water you'll replace at the fountain.
+It is not burning meaningful calories.
+200 maybe.
+Most of the scale drop is water you will replace at the fountain.

 The protocol — numbers, not vibes

-- **19+ minutes per session.** Build to it.
-Don't ego-skip the ramp.
+19-plus minutes per session.
+Build to it.
+Do not ego-skip the ramp.

-- **Pair with cardio.
-Don't replace it.** Sauna goes after lifting or on rest days.
+Pair with cardio.
+Do not replace it.
+Sauna goes after lifting or on rest days.

-- **No alcohol within 4 hours.** Pre-sauna alcohol is the published mechanism for sudden death in the Finnish epidemiology.
+No alcohol within four hours.
+Pre-sauna alcohol is the published mechanism for sudden death in the Finnish epidemiology.

 The banned mistakes

 Infrared booths are not the same.
 The Laukkanen cohort was traditional Finnish dry.
-Infrared studies exist; the mortality data does not.
-Don't substitute and assume the curve transfers.
+Infrared studies exist.
+The mortality data does not.
+Do not substitute and assume the curve transfers.

 Cold plunge immediately after blunts HSP70.
 Wait 30 minutes minimum.
-The Wim Hof crowd will hate this; the molecular biology doesn't care.
+The molecular biology does not care about the cold-plunge brand on the wall.

 One 45-minute session does not equal three 15s.
-It's not a tonnage equation.
 The dose is the frequency of the threshold crossing, not the cumulative minutes.

 What Marcus did

 Four sauna sessions the following week.
-79°C verified with a $14 thermometer.
+79°C verified with the $14 thermometer he ordered from the parking lot.
 22 minutes per session.
-Zone 2 stayed at 150 min/week.
+Zone 2 stayed at 150 minutes per week.

-Eight weeks later: ApoB 108.
-Resting HR down 7 bpm.
-Sleep latency on day-after-graveyard cut from 41 minutes to 18.
+Eight weeks later — ApoB 108.
+Resting heart rate down seven bpm.
+Sleep latency on the day after a graveyard cut from 41 minutes to 18.

-The CAC won't move quickly.
-It also won't get worse fast.
+The CAC will not move quickly.
+It also will not get worse fast.
 The mortality curve already bent the moment he started session four.

 Marcus's dad never had this.
-Cardiology in 2003 didn't have HSP70 mechanism papers, didn't have CAC stratification, and definitely didn't have a system that scans a paper twelve hours after publication and rewrites a 14-on rotating-shift schedule before breakfast.
+Cardiology in 2003 did not have the HSP70 mechanism papers, did not have CAC stratification, and definitely did not have a system that scans a paper twelve hours after publication and rewrites a rotating-shift schedule before breakfast.

 You do.

-If your ApoB is elevated, your CAC is borderline, or your father didn't make it past his 50s, start your 30-day trial at https://legacyinmotion.fit. ```
+If your ApoB is elevated, your CAC is borderline, or your father did not make it past his 50s, start your 30-day trial at legacyinmotion.fit.

 Comments (0)